President's Directive No. 17

 V. Implementation

-A. In addition to school officials with a legitimate educational interest, the University will disclose Directory information based on the release category selected by a student.
-Students may choose to limit the release of their Directory information in one of the following ways:
+A. School officials with a legitimate educational interest may access student records.
+In addition to school officials with a legitimate educational interest, the University may disclose Directory information (defined in Section IV.
+A). depending on the nature of the request and depending on the release category selected by a student.
+Students may choose to limit the release of their Directory information as described below:

 - Permit release only "Verification" information.
-This sub-category of Directory information consists of a student's name, class level, enrollment status, major, minor, degrees and awards received, dates of attendance and University-recognized e-mail address(es) and Titan Card number.
-The University will release this information for classroom use; in response to requests, including but not limited to those from campus auxiliaries, financial lenders, employers, the military or insurance companies for verification of degree and enrollment information; and for inclusion in Commencement and honors materials.
+This sub-category of Directory information consists of a student's name, class level, enrollment status, major(s), minor(s), degrees and awards received, dates of attendance and University-recognized e-mail address.
+The University may release this information in response to requests, including but not limited to those from campus auxiliaries, financial lenders, employers, the military or insurance companies for verification of degree and enrollment information; for inclusion in Commencement and honors materials.
 Students who release only "Verification" information will be excluded from all University directories, printed or electronic, that the University may produce or publish.

 B. Students wishing to review their education records must make a written request to the Vice President for Student Affairs.
-Records that may be released will be made available within fifteen working days of the request.
+Requested education records as defined by FERPA will be made available for review within 45 working days of the request.
+Reasonable charges for copy costs will be applied.

-C. The University notifies its students of their FERPA rights in its course catalog and class schedule.
+C. The University notifies students of their FERPA rights in its course catalog, university website, and annually via electronic mail.

 D. Students who believe their rights have been abridged may make a request in writing seeking assistance from the Vice President for Student Affairs, Langsdorf Hall 805, or The Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave., S.W., Washington, D.C., 20202-4605.